rabbitmq/rabbitmq-website/site/install-rpm.md

 enabled=1
 </pre>

-The following example sets up a repository that will install RabbitMQ 3.7 on CentOS 8 and 7.
+The following example sets up a repository that will install RabbitMQ 3.7 on CentOS 7.
 Note that RabbitMQ 3.7 [goes out of support](/versions.html) in 2020.

 <pre class="lang-bash">